urbit/developers.urbit.org/content/reference/glossary/glob.md

 [extra]
 category = "arvo"

+[glossaryEntry.glob]
+name = "glob"
+symbol = ""
+usage = "arvo"
+desc = "A bundle of front-end resources for an app."

 +++

 A **glob** is a bundle of front-end resources for an app which is served to a